SDUM: A Scalable Deep Unrolled Model for Universal MRI Reconstruction: Implementation Details

 Each cascade of SDUM consists of three tightly integrated components: a deep Restormer-based reconstructor, a coil-sensitivity map estimator (CSME), and a sampling-aware weighted data-consistency (SWDC) operator.
 The CSME is implemented as a Complex UNet with channel progression $\{12,24,48,96,192\}$, instance normalization, LeakyReLU activations, and deconvolution-based upsampling.
 The model operates on the fully sampled ACS region and outputs complex CSMs, which are explicitly normalized per spatial location using $x \leftarrow x / \sqrt{\sum_c |x_c|^2}$ to enforce $\sum_c |S_c|^2 = 1$, following standard SENSE practice.

-The SDUM reconstructor is a two-level Restormer backbone configured according to the hyperparameters in our released codebase (see full config in the supplement).
-Each cascade receives a multi-frame complex input tensor (reshaped to $2T$ channels) and processes it through a shallow $3\times3$ stem (10$\rightarrow$256 channels), followed by two hierarchical Transformer levels with channel widths $\{256, 512\}$, attention heads $\{1, 2\}$, and block depths $\{3, 6\}$.
-All Transformer Blocks employ MDTA, GDFN feed-forward layers with expansion factor $3$, and LayerNorm-based pre-normalization with Drop Path ($p\!=\!0.1$).
+The SDUM reconstructor is a two-level Restormer backbone.
+Each cascade receives a multi-frame complex input tensor (reshaped to $2T$ channels) and processes it through a shallow $3{\times}3$ stem (10$\rightarrow$256 channels), followed by two hierarchical Transformer levels with channel widths $\{256, 512\}$, attention heads $\{1, 2\}$, and block depths $\{3, 6\}$.
+All Transformer Blocks employ MDTA, GDFN feed-forward layers with expansion factor~3, and LayerNorm-based pre-normalization with Drop Path ($p{=}0.1$).
 Downsampling and upsampling are performed via PixelUnshuffle/PixelShuffle, and skip connections propagate encoder features to the decoder at matching resolutions.
-A refinement stage with Two additional Transformer Blocks further enhance the reconstructed output, followed by a $3\times3$ projection to restore multi-frame complex channels.
+A refinement stage with two additional Transformer Blocks further enhances the reconstructed output, followed by a $3{\times}3$ projection to restore multi-frame complex channels.

 The reconstructor supports both \emph{time conditioning} (cascade index) and \emph{label conditioning} (sampling pattern, acceleration factor, and protocol type).
 Sinusoidal embeddings are transformed via a two-layer MLP and injected into every Transformer Block through additive channel-wise biases, enabling a shared model to adapt to heterogeneous acquisition settings.
 During unrolling, each cascade also receives cross-cascade skip features, allowing deeper cascades to reuse encoder/decoder outputs from previous cascades.
-Sampling-aware weighted data consistency (SWDC) is applied after each cascade using mask-specific learnable k-space weight maps, cropped to match the acquired resolution.
+SWDC is applied after each cascade using mask-specific learnable k-space weight maps, cropped to match the acquired resolution.
 The model operates on coil-reduced images.
-All operations use divisible padding aligned with the Restormer’s $2$-level downsampling hierarchy.
+All operations use divisible padding aligned with the Restormer's 2-level downsampling hierarchy.
 Complex-valued MRI inputs are processed as stacked real and imaginary channels, and all convolutions are real-valued.
 Across the full model, 18 cascades are instantiated, each containing an independent CSME module and a full Restormer block stack, with inter-cascade skip connections.